Sexualization: Latinas

-The sexual implications of the "hot-blooded" Latina has become an overgeneralized representation of Latin people.
-This has led many to see the Latin people as "what is morally wrong" with the United States.
+The sexual implications of the "hot-blooded" Latina has become an overgeneralized representation of Latinos.
+This has led many to see the Latinos as "what is morally wrong" with the United States.
 Some believe it to be wrong simply because the interpretation of this culture seems to go against white, Western culture.
 Culturally, the Latina is expected to dress "as a proper señorita" in order to be respected as a woman which conflicts with the Western ideals that a girl is sexual if she dresses "too 'mature' for [her] age".

 Even in the business world this stereotype continues; "tight skirts and jingling bracelets [are misinterpreted] as a come-on".
 This sexualization can also be linked to certain stereotypical jobs.
-The image of the Latina woman often is not in the business world but in the domestic.
-The sexualization of Latina women sexualizes the positions that they are expected to occupy.
+The image of the Latina often is not in the business world but in the domestic.
+The sexualization of Latinas sexualizes the positions that they are expected to occupy.
 Domestic servants, maids, and waitresses are the typical "media-engendered" roles that make it difficult for Latinas to gain "upward mobility" despite the fact that many hold PhDs.